mszegedy/plea/story/ch-7.md

 "Vasilisa wanted to play Ulti, but couldn't remember how bids are scored," explained Artemis.

-"What no _you_ don't remember how they're scored---" began Vasilisa in outrage.
+"What no _you_ don't remember how they're scored—" began Vasilisa in outrage.

 "Okay, okay, fine.
 What the hell is Ulti?" asked Alexey.